SU(3) fermions in a three-band Graphene-like model: group structure

 where we use the Gell-Mann matrices as the $SU(3)$ generators. \cite{Halzen_Martin1984} On the other hand, spin-1 generators of the $SU(2)$ group -- which are a subset of the $SU(3)$ group generators -- suffice for the Hamiltonian in Eq. \ref{eq:3bandcontham_1} \SPhide{To AD: Check if prev sentence correct},

 This leads us to ask the following question: Along with time-reversal symmetry, what are the spatial point group symmetries that we want to preserve while constructing a general continuum Hamiltonian in two dimensions which has the above $SU(3)$ group structure?
-In the case of Graphene, the spatial point group symmetries of $\mathcal{C}_3$ ($2\pi/3$ rotation about the centre of a hexagonal plaquette), $\mathcal{C}_2$ (inversion, or equivalently a $\pi$ rotation about the centre of a hexagonal plaquette) and $\mathcal{P}_x$/$\mathcal{P}_y$ (reflections about axes passing through the centre of a hexagonal plaquette) are sufficient to constrain us in writing down Eq. \ref{eq:dirac_rewrite} as the general continuum Hamiltonian that preserve these symmetries. \SPhide{To AD: check prev sentence}
+In the case of Graphene, the spatial point group symmetries of $\mathcal{C}_3$ ($2\pi/3$ rotation about the center of a hexagonal plaquette), $\mathcal{C}_2$ (inversion, or equivalently a $\pi$ rotation about the center of a hexagonal plaquette) and $\mathcal{P}_x$/$\mathcal{P}_y$ (reflections about axes passing through the center of a hexagonal plaquette) are sufficient to constrain us in writing down Eq. \ref{eq:dirac_rewrite} as the general continuum Hamiltonian that preserves these symmetries. \SPhide{To AD: check prev sentence}